jsoma/interactives-class-content/308-build-system.md

 Turns out _you can do this_, you just need Svelte and a build system to help you.
 One of your coworkers builds a template (or _component_) that takes in the name of the ai2html file you'd like to embed, and Svelte magically gives you a new HTML tag that does all the heavy lifting for you.

 That's only the tip of the surface, but it's pretty great!
+I highly highly recommend [the official Svelte tutorial](https://svelte.dev/tutorial/basics), it's fantastic.

 ### Layer Cake